Ashika0318/Learning_Notes/information.md

 ### Steps

 1) Clone the Repository if you have created it in the github
-2) Make your change
+2) Make your change.
-3) Stage needed changes
+3) Stage needed changes.
-4) Give a commit message and commit the change
+4) Give a commit message and commit the change.
 5) Push the change to remote.

 # HTML